tap349/tap349.github.io/_posts/2015-01-06-notes-about-chef.md

 - resources are used in recipes (both platform and custom resources)
 - resources are defined in resource files (custom resources only)

-**NOTE**: henceforth we'll talk about usage of resources only.
+**NOTE**: this section describes how to use platform and custom resources.
-          there's a special section on how to define custom resources.
+          see [custom resource files](#custom-resource-files) on how to define custom resources.

 usage syntax: